-Stabilizing transactions may also cause the price of the notes to be higher than the price that otherwise would exist in the open market in the absence of these transactions.
-The underwriters may conduct these transactions in the over-the-counter market or otherwise.
-If the underwriters commence any of these transactions, they may discontinue them at any time.
-Any stabilization may begin on or after the date on which adequate public disclosure of the final terms of the offer of the notes is made and, if begun, may be ended at any time, but must end no later than the earlier of 30 days after the issue date of the notes and 60 days after the date of the allotment of the notes.
+In connection with the offering of the notes, J.P.
+Morgan Securities plc, or any person acting for it, may over-allot the notes or effect transactions with a view to supporting the market price of the notes at a level higher than that which might otherwise prevail.
+However, there is no assurance that J.P.
+Morgan Securities plc, or any person acting for it, will undertake any stabilization action.
+Any stabilization action may begin on or after the date on which adequate public disclosure of the final terms of the offer of the notes is made and, if begun, may be ended at any time, but it must end no later than the earlier of 30 days after the issue date of the notes and 60 days after the date of the allotment of the notes.
+Any stabilization action or over-allotment must be conducted by J.P.
+Morgan Securities plc, or any person acting for it, in accordance with all applicable laws and regulations.

-Delivery of the notes is expected on or about July 27, 2021, which will be the third business day following the date of pricing of the notes.
+Delivery of the notes is expected on or about July 26, 2021, which will be the third business day following the date of pricing of the notes.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
 Accordingly, purchasers who wish to trade notes prior to the settlement date may be required, by virtue of the fact that the notes initially will settle in T+3, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
 Purchasers of the notes who wish to trade notes prior to the settlement date should consult their own advisor.

-Chile estimates that its total expenses for this offering will be approximately US\$125,000, a portion of which will be paid by the affiliates of underwriters.
+Chile estimates that its total expenses for this offering will be approximately US\$125,000, a portion of which will be paid by the underwriters.